-Another important factor to consider is how you’re actually going to turn that kit from a bunch of assorted logs into a beautiful cabin.
+Another important factor to consider is how you’re actually going to turn that log cabin kit from a bunch of assorted logs into a beautiful log home.

 If you’ve got the cash to play with, bringing in a contractor to carry out the construction for you will make the whole process much quicker and much, much easier.

 However, it will also make it much more expensive.
-So, if you’re really serious about keeping costs as low as possible, you’d be better off going it alone and taking the DIY approach.
+So, if you’re really serious about keeping costs as low as possible, you’d be better off going it alone and taking the DIY approach with decent cabin plans.

 That is, of course, unless you can find a few buddies to help you who won’t mind accepting a few cold ones as payment once the work is done.